 Len Senater 6:03

-So, you know, I was excellent.
-Let’s say I was in photography in my 20s and design in my 30s.
-And, and then I onto the depth in her in my 40s, and 50s are still TBD.
+Yeah, so you know, I was mixing food, let's say I was in photography in my 20s and design in my 30s.
+And, and then I onto the webinar, in my 40s and 50s are still TBD.

 Qasim Virjee 6:16